Slack Read Message

 Do's

-• • Use exact channel names without the # symbol
+• Use exact channel names as they appear in Slack

-• • Don't include # in channel names
+• Don't include # symbol in channel name

 💡